JLin0/spot-me/README.md

 Before running this make sure you have npm installed.
 If you don't you can download it [here](https://www.npmjs.com/get-npm)

 You may need to acquire a Stripe account and some MongoDB manager to satisfy dependencies.
 Personally, I am using the dotenv package to manage local environment variables.
-Check dotenv [here](https://www.npmjs.com/package/dotenv).
+Check dotenv out [here](https://www.npmjs.com/package/dotenv).

 Now, With this project cloned and with your current directory set to the root of this project.
 Run `npm i`